snok/drf-openapi-tester/docs/publish.rst

 A publish to test-pypi is done every time a branch is merged into master (this means that the job will fail if the version already exists, but that's fine).

 To publish to pypi, the push-to-pypi jobs is triggered by creating a ``release`` in the Github UI.
+See previous release for formatting.

 Read the docs
 -------------

 Read the docs documentation can be built locally by entering the ``docs`` folder and writing ``make html``.

+The docs can be viewed in the browser by accessing ``~/django-swagger-tester/docs/build/html/index.html``.